camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/workflow-lifecycles.md

 In Zeebe, the workflow execution is represented internally by events of type `WorkflowInstance`.
 The events are written to the log stream and can be observed by an exporter.

-Each event is one step in a workflow instance.
+Each event is one step in a workflow instance lifecycle.
 All events of one workflow instance have the same `workflowInstanceKey`.

 Events which belongs to the same element instance (e.g. a task) have the same `key`.
 The element instances have different lifecycles depending on the type of element.